 Roll Down Your Windows

 If you have the air conditioner off, roll down your windows.
-If you?re worried about wind drag reducing your fuel economy, Inside Energy recommended rolling down the windows when driving slower and using the AC when driving at higher speeds to maximize your mileage.
+If you’re worried about wind drag reducing your fuel economy, Inside Energy recommended rolling down the windows when driving slower and using the air conditioner when driving at higher speeds to maximize your mileage.